kasiprasad/performance.testing.utilities/src/Performance.Testing.Utilities.Data/LoadTestDB/readme.txt

 ﻿LoadTestDB\Scripts
-	- a series of sql scripts which need to be executed against your Visual Studio 2010 Load Test Database these scripts will create stored procedures which this console application will require for anayltic report generation
+	- a series of sql scripts which need to be executed against your Visual Studio 2010 Load Test Database.
+These scripts will create stored procedures which the ReportConsole application will require for anayltic report generation

 LoadTestDB\LoadTestingDatabase.dbml